meltyourface/blank/posts/Holy-Death/Letters-of-Condolence-A-Tribute-through-Ancient-Symbols-and-Rituals/index.md

 In these darkened hours, I encourage you to partake in an age-old ritual to ease your burden.
 Place an offering of their favorite meal upon a small table adorned with white linens and burn a white or gold candle to honor their spirit.
 Reflect on your shared love and strength and celebrate the life they lived in utmost purity.

-May the words of the ancient ones ring true: "What is at the core of existence is neither form nor emptiness but boundless energy."
+**May the words of the ancient ones ring true**: "What is at the core of existence is neither form nor emptiness but boundless energy."
 May this boundless energy accompany you in your path to healing.

 In sorrowful solidarity,
 [Your Name]